 Curtis V. Anastasio has been the Executive Chairman of our board of directors since our inception to May 2016 and Non-Executive Chairman from May 2016 to date.
 From the time he led the initial public offering in April of 2001 to his retirement on December 31, 2013, Mr. Anastasio was the president and chief executive officer of NuStar Energy L. P., a publicly traded MLP based in San Antonio, Texas.
-Mr. Anastasio was also president and chief executive officer of NuStar Energy L. P., a publicly traded MLP based in San Antonio, Texas.
 Mr. Anastasio was also president and chief executive officer of NuStar GP Holdings, LLC, a position he held since the company's initial public offering in 2006.
-In addition, Mr. Anastasio serves as a director and chairman of the Audit Committee of Par Pacific Holdings (previously Par Petroleum Corporation) a growth-orientated company that manages and maintains interests in energy related assets.
-He also serves on the board of the Federal Reserve Bank of Dallas and in June 2015 was appointed to the board of the Chemours Company.
+In addition, Mr. Anastasio serves as a director and chairman of the Audit Committee of Par Pacific Holdings (previously Par Petroleum Corporation) a growth-orientated company that manages and maintains interests in energy related assets, and in June 2015 was appointed to the board of the Chemours Company.
+Between 2013 and 2019, Mr. Anastasio served on the board of the Federal Reserve Bank of Dallas.
 Mr. Anastasio received a Juris Doctorate degree from Harvard Law School in 1981 and a Bachelor of Arts degree, Magna cum Laude, from Cornell University in 1978.